LukaJCB/rxscala-js/README.md

  - [The basics](https://github.com/LukaJCB/RxScalaJsSamples/blob/master/src/main/scala/samples/main/Samples.scala) - How to use some of the most important operations in RxScala.js
  - [Spaceship Reactive](https://lukajcb.github.io/RxScalaJsSamples/) - A port of Spaceship Reactive found in Sergi Mansillas awesome book [Reactive Programming with RxJS](https://pragprog.com/book/smreactjs/reactive-programming-with-rxjs).
 Code can be found [here](https://github.com/LukaJCB/RxScalaJsSamples).
  - [RxScala.js as a state store](https://github.com/LukaJCB/RxScalaJsSamples/blob/master/src/main/scala/samples/main/StateStore.scala) - A basic example on how to write a simple state store with RxScala.js.
+(Find the working example [here](https://lukajcb.github.io/RxScalaJsSamples/assets/state-store.html))